 An e-commerce tracking ERP software does require a significant amount of investment, with prices differing as per the size of the e-commerce operation.
 However, it is value-for-money as business owners are able to gain valuable customer behaviour insights that help them finetune their e-commerce processes for better user experience.

 Along with the ability to track shipments, an ERP software is a boon for businesses should any problem arise during the delivery process, as it enables businesses to solve them before the product reaches the customer.
 This will help businesses cut down on costs that arise from returns or refunds.
-It has been shown that many businesses that use such ERP software manage to reduce their costs by an estimated 30%.
+A report from Oracle NetSuite has shown that many businesses that use such ERP software manage to reduce their costs by an estimated 30%.

 DHL Express is a reliable and trusted logistics partner that can help deliver your goods along the supply chain.
 We have worked with many e-commerce businesses and have assisted them in providing logistics services to their customers.
 We are more than happy to share our expertise and services to enhance your brand’s reputation and your customers’ brand loyalty.
 Open an account with DHL Express and start enjoying the benefits of MyDHL+ today.